| Formulary Chapter 13: Skin - Full Chapter

 - as an option for the management of severe secondary hyperhidrosis of the axillae, which does not respond to self-care strategies and topical treatment, where the cause is NOT due to social anxiety and where the primary condition has been optimally managed as far as reasonable to alleviate the hyperhidrosis.

-In order to reduce the potential for antibody formation which reduces the effectiveness of treatment, inject the lowest effective dose at the longest clinically indicated interval
+In order to reduce the potential for antibody formation which reduces the effectiveness of treatment, inject the lowest effective dose at the longest clinically indicated interval.

 |

-LSCMMG: Botulinum Toxin Type A
+LSCMMG: Botulinum Toxin Type A for primary idiopathic hyperhidrosis and secondary hyperhidrosis NMR

 |

-13.13 |
+| 13.13 |

 Topical circulatory preparations |